-- → Embed the consideration of embodied carbon within our upstream project appraisal processes, so that we understand the relative carbon intensity related to different design options and the particular aspects within our schemes generating the highest amount of embodied carbon emissions.
-It is during the initial concept design stages where the opportunity to reduce carbon is greatest. - → Support the development of an embodied carbon database for major transport infrastructure developments as one of TfN's planned activities to 2025.
-This could be used by both TfN and our partners to ensure consistency in baselining embodied carbon during the initial design stages of development projects. - ⇒ Set a supply chain carbon baseline for each TfNled project, based on early carbon foot-printing work carried out during the upstream project appraisal and TfN's embodied carbon project information repository. it is against these baselines that we can set and pursue our supply chain carbon reduction commitments.
+- ⇒ Embed the consideration of embodied carbon within our upstream project appraisal processes, so that we understand the relative carbon intensity related to different design options and the particular aspects within our schemes generating the highest amount of embodied carbon emissions.
+It is during the initial concept design stages where the opportunity to reduce carbon is greatest. - ⇒ Support the development of an embodied carbon database for major transport infrastructure developments as one of TfN's planned activities to 2025.
+This could be used by both TfN and our partners to ensure consistency in baselining embodied carbon during the initial design stages of development projects. - ⇒ Set a supply chain carbon baseline for each TfNled project, based on early carbon foot-printing work carried out during the upstream project appraisal.
+It is against these baselines that we can set and pursue our supply chain carbon reduction commitments. - ⇒ Use a Carbon Management Process to achieve our supply chain carbon reduction target, through the adoption of PAS 2080 on TfN-led projects.
+PAS 2080: 2016 Carbon Management in Infrastructure (launched in May 2016) is a voluntary carbon management framework designed by the UK Green Construction Board.
+The use of PAS 2080 will help us to establish a common understanding and approach for managing the whole-life carbon of our projects.
+The framework, as illustrated in Figure 28, assigns roles and responsibilities to those leading, designing, constructing, maintaining and operating the transport infrastructure, in playing their part to drive low carbon actions.
+For those schemes within our IP that are not TfN-led, we shall encourage our delivery partners to align to the same standard or other recognised similar standard or specification. - → Optimise opportunities for carbon sequestration through both enhancing natural processes and the use of innovative construction materials, using our Carbon Management Process to ensure this objective is understood and implemented throughout the design and construction of TfN-led schemes.

-For Northern Powerhouse Rail (NPR) we will set a supply chain carbon baseline and corresponding carbon reduction target by the end of March 2022, for use and implementation during both the design and construction stages of the project.
+For Northern Powerhouse Rail (NPR) we will set a supply chain carbon baseline and corresponding carbon reduction target during the next stage of design, for use and implementation during both the design and construction stages of the project.